duosecurity/duo_log_sync/README.md

   ikey: ""
   host: ""`

 - Choose which endpoints data should be fetched from.
-Polling duration is recommeended to be kept 5 minutes.
+Polling duration is recommended to be kept 5 minutes.
 Choose how far in past to start fetching data from using daysinpast parameter.
 Configuration to store log and checkpoint files

 `logs:
   logDir: "/tmp"